 Ingredient Notes

-A sweet onion will give the perfect flavor.
+A large sweet onion will give the perfect flavor.
 Use a Vidalia or 1015 onion.

-My preference for cooking oil is peanut oil followed by vegetable oil.
-Any liquid oil will do, but I think peanut makes the onion crispier.
+My preference for cooking oil is peanut oil, followed by vegetable oil.
+Any liquid oil will do, but peanut makes the onion crispier.

 How to Prepare a Bloomin Onion

 Preparing this onion isn’t too difficult.
-Basically, you’ll make a seasoned beer batter and flour mixture, cut and batter the onion, then deep fry it.
+You’ll make a seasoned beer batter and flour mixture, cut and batter the onion, then deep fry it.
 Here are the step-by-step instructions:

-- Mix cornstarch, minced garlic, flour, paprika, and pepper until well blended.
+- Whisk cornstarch, minced garlic, flour, paprika, and pepper until well blended.

 - Add the beer and mix well until the batter is well combined.

-- Combine flour with garlic powder, cayenne pepper, paprika, and pepper.
+- Combine flour with garlic powder, cayenne pepper, paprika, and pepper in a separate bowl.
 Mix until well blended.

 - Peel the onions and place the root side on the cutting board.
 Use a sharp knife to slice the first 3/4 inches off the top of the onion.
 Then you will make 10 to 12 verticle cuts, but don’t go all of the way to the root.